A credit card a week?

 How do we really solve this problem?

 While saying ‘no’ to straws and bringing along a reusable bag are great first steps, which you absolutely must do, it’s governments and business who need to solve this.
-At WWF we want governments the world over to sign a global legally binding treaty to streamline how we use and dispose of plastics.
+At WWF we want governments around the world over to sign a global legally binding treaty to streamline how we use and dispose of plastics.
 Business should play an important role here too – for example, by changing their production and product design models to allow for re-use of plastic rather than immediate disposal.

 Q & A